 RDA Adelaide Hills, Fleurieu and Kangaroo Island

-The resident workers in the RDA Adelaide Hills, Fleurieu and Kangaroo Island have a lower proportion of people using public transport to get to work than South Australia.
+Within the RDA Adelaide Hills, Fleurieu and Kangaroo Island, there is a lower proportion of resident All industries workers using public transport to get to work than the South Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the RDA Adelaide Hills, Fleurieu and Kangaroo Island's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.